GET TAX RELIEF NOW!

 The IRS focuses on your current income, assets, and monthly living expenses when calculating your reasonable collection potential.
 The IRS verifies whether you have filed all legally required tax returns.
 The IRS checks whether you are current on estimated taxes or payroll deposits if self-employed.
 The IRS evaluates your assets that can be used to satisfy the debt.

-Your leverage changes when you demonstrate that your financial situation has genuinely worsened since the debt arose, when you provide documentation that the IRS estimate of what you can pay is too high, or when you offer a lump-sum payment that settles the case faster.
+Your leverage changes when you demonstrate that your financial situation has genuinely worsened since the debt arose, when you provide documentation that the IRS's estimate of what you can pay is too high, or when you offer a lump-sum payment that settles the case faster.

 Essential Steps When Filing During Collections

-1. Confirm the IRS Collections division is actually pursuing you by reviewing all written notices you have received in the past 12 months.
-Look specifically for words like "Final
+1. Verify whether the IRS Collections division is actively pursuing you by reviewing all written notices you have received in the past 12 months.
+Look specifically for words like "Final Notice of Intent to Levy," "Notice of Federal Tax Lien," "Levy," or contact from a Collections Revenue Officer.

 3. Calculate your reasonable collection potential using the IRS definition.
 Your reasonable collection potential equals the net realizable equity in your assets plus your future income potential.
-The IRS uses National Standards and Local Standards for allowed living expenses.
-If your calculation shows you can pay more than a modest amount, the
+The IRS uses national standards and local standards for allowed living expenses.
+If your calculation shows you can pay more than a modest amount, the IRS will likely deny your OIC.

 4. Gather three months of current financial documents.
 Collect recent pay stubs for the past two months, bank statements for the past three months, mortgage or rent statements, utility bills, car payment records, insurance bills, and proof of any child support or alimony.
 Incomplete financial documentation is a common reason OICs are rejected outright.

-6. Determine whether you will submit Form 656 based on doubt as to collectibility, doubt as to liability, or effective tax administration.
-Most taxpayers in Collections should submit
+6. Determine whether you will submit Form 656 based on doubts about collectibility, liability, or effective tax administration.
+Most taxpayers in collections should submit Form 656 with a specific dollar offer based on their reasonable collection potential.

 8. Understand that the IRS generally suspends enforced collection actions automatically during OIC processing.
 You may communicate with your assigned revenue officer to confirm the suspension; however, this is a standard procedural protection, not a discretionary accommodation.

-Form 433-A for wage earners or Form 433-B for self-employed individuals, a cover letter explaining your offer, copies of recent returns, and your financial documents.
+9. Submit your OIC application along with all required documents.
+Use Form 656, Form 433-A for wage earners, or Form 433-B for self-employed individuals, a cover letter explaining your offer, copies of recent returns, and your financial documents.

 12. Understand your appeal rights if the IRS denies your OIC.
-You have 30 days from the date of the rejection letter to file Form 13711 to request an appeal with the IRS Office of
+You have 30 days from the date of the rejection letter to file Form 13711 to request an appeal with the IRS Office of Appeals.

 Common Mistakes to Avoid

-grounds to immediately request new documents or reject the offer outright.
+● Submitting an OIC with insufficient or outdated financial documentation gives the IRS grounds to request new documents or reject the offer outright.
 Missing or vague financial information is interpreted as an incomplete application.

-view you as non-compliant and may result in denial.
+● Incurring new tax debt or failing to file returns while the OIC is pending causes the IRS to view you as non-compliant and may result in denial.
 The IRS expects taxpayers to stay current on all tax obligations during the review period.

-automatic withdrawal of the application.
+● Failing to respond when the IRS requests additional information can result in the automatic withdrawal of the application.
 The OIC unit sends follow-up requests by mail.
-If you do not respond within 30 days, the application may be withdrawn, and collection activity may resume.
+The IRS may withdraw the application and resume collection activity if you do not respond within 30 days.

+● Submitting an OIC when you are earning a stable, adequate income can lead to denial.
 The IRS will calculate that you can afford to pay the full debt on an installment plan.
-An
+An OIC is intended for situations where genuine financial hardship makes it impossible to make payments.

 Actions That Improve Outcomes